oracle/rwloadsim/docs/DIRECTIVES.md

 ### Conditional compilation

-A set of directives, ```$if ... $then```, ```$else```, ```$endif``` are used to perform condtional compilation.
+A set of directives, ```$if ... $then```, ```$else```, ```$endif``` are used to perform conditional compilation.
-The compile time expression beween $if and $then, which can use global variables and a small subset of built in functions only, is evaluated during scanning, causing either the first or second part (after $else) to be parsed; $else and the second part can be omitted.
+The compile time expression between $if and $then, which can use global variables and a small subset of built in functions only, is evaluated during scanning, causing either the first or second part (after $else) to be parsed; $else and the second part can be omitted.